What is S.A.V.E?

 S.A.V.E. scholarship requirements

-If awarded a S.A.V.E. scholarship, a participant must meet the following requirements per six-month award period:
+If awarded a S.A.V.E. scholarship, a participant must maintain and complete the following:

 - Regular school attendance.
 Any unexcused absence may result in a scholarship probationary period.

 - Portray good sportsmanlike behavior at all times while representing the University of Denver.
-Failure to display good sportsmanship may result in the loss of a S.A.V.E.
+Failure of award recipient and/or family members to display good sportsmanship may result in the loss of a S.A.V.E.
 Scholarship.

 How can I donate to S.A.V.E.?